RelateMN Team

 School Services Therapist

-Tonia provides psychotherapy for children and families.
-She aims to bring empathy, warmth, and safety to the therapeutic relationship through a relational, trauma-informed, strengths-based lens.
-Tonia’s applies a variety of techniques to meet individual needs including cognitive-behavioral and play therapy techniques.
+Tonia provides psychotherapy for children and families in the school-linked mental health program.
+Tonia aims to bring empathy, warmth, and safety to the therapeutic relationship through a relational, trauma-informed, strengths-based lens.
+Tonia applies a variety of techniques to meet individual needs including cognitive-behavioral and play therapy techniques.
 Tonia has clinical interests in issues related to attachment and the parent-child relationship.
-Outside of work, Tonia enjoys time with her family, running, sports, podcasts and taking her dog, Cooper, on long walks.
+Outside of work, Tonia enjoys time with her family, running, sports, podcasts, and taking her dog, Cooper on long walks.

 Administrative Staff